-The Audit Committee of the Board of Directors has appointed Ehrhardt Keefe Steiner & Hottman PC (EKS&H) to act as auditors for the fiscal year ending December 31, 2008.
-EKS&H has served as the independent registered public accounting firm for the Company for the fiscal years ended December 31, 2007 and 2006.
+The Audit Committee of the Board of Directors has appointed Ehrhardt Keefe Steiner & Hottman PC (EKS&H) to act as auditors for the fiscal year ending December 31, 2009.
+EKS&H has served as the independent registered public accounting firm for the Company since 2006.
 A representative of EKS&H is expected to be present at the Annual Meeting and will have an opportunity to make a statement, if he or she so desires, and will be available to respond to appropriate questions.